mikemayer67/XMLFunc/readme.md

 ## Function Elements

-The remaining top level elements each define a unique function, which may or may not be associated with a function name.
-All functions defined in the XML must take exactly the same argument list (*as defined above*).
+Function elements define a function that can be evaluated with XMLFunc::eval().

-- They are identified by the \<func> tag
+- Identified by the \<func> tag
+- Optional name attribute may be used to identify the function when invoking XMLFunc::eval
-- Theey are container elements
+  - must be unique across all \<func> elements
+- First child element may be an argument list
+  - required if there is no argumet list defined at root level **prior** to the function in the XML
+  - overrides any root level argument list
-  - each contains a single value element
+- Must contain a exactly one value element
   - the value element may, in turn, contain other value elements, as appropriate
-- There is one optional attribute (*name*) defined for \<func>
-  - The name value must be unique across all \<func> elements
-  - If specified, this may be used to identify the function when invoking XMLFunc::eval

 > **Example**
 > <pre>